DurthVadr/KafkaFL/README.md

 ### Model and Training Configuration

 - **Training Parameters**: Adjust batch size, learning rate, and other parameters in the client code.
-- **Model Architecture**: Modify the model architecture in `common/model.py` or use the lightweight model option.
+- **Model Architecture**: Choose between the standard CNN and LeNet models in `common/model.py`.
+The system currently uses LeNet by default.
 - **Number of Rounds**: Change the number of federated learning rounds in `server.py`.
+- **Weight Adaptation**: The system includes enhanced weight adaptation mechanisms to handle different model architectures.

 ## Troubleshooting